Your Best Defense to Felony or Misdemeanor Charges

 If Charged with A Crime, You Need an Experienced, Passionate Defense Attorney Who Knows All the Possible Defenses, And One Who Is Not Afraid to Vigorously and Aggressively Present These Defenses.
 You Need an Attorney Who Is Not Afraid to Win.

-The law requires that the prosecutor prove each and every element of a crime at trial beyond a reasonable doubt.
+The law requires that the prosecutor prove every element of a crime at trial beyond a reasonable doubt.
 The defendant need not prove anything and need not say anything at all.
-However, there are times when the defendant wants or needs to introduce evidence in order to establish a defense.
+However, there are times when the defendant wants or needs to introduce evidence to establish a defense.
 In such cases, the defendant must present the defense because the prosecutor is not going to be helping the defendant at trial.

 It takes an experienced, seasoned attorney to formulate a viable defense and introduce it over possible prosecutor objections.
 An experienced lawyer knows what evidence to introduce and how to introduce it.